 4.1.1 Dissolve about 100 mg of the material in 5 ml of 5 percent sodium hydroxide solution.
 Evaporate to dryness and gently fuse the residue over a small flame until it no longer ammonia evolves.
 After the residue has cooled, dissolve it in 20 ml of water, neutralize the solution with dilute hydrochloric acid and filter.
 The addition of a drop of ferric chloride solution (9 g of ferric chloride and sufficient water to make 100 ml) to the filtrate shall produce a violet colour.

-4.1.2 Mix 20 mg of the material with 40 mg of the resorcinol, add 10 drops of sulphuric acid and heat the mixture in a liquid bath at 200 °C for 3 minutes.
+4.1.2 Mix 20 mg of the material with 40 mg of the resorcinol, add 10 drops of sulphuric acid and heat the mixture in a liquid bath at 200 °C for 3 min.
 After cooling add 10 ml of water and an excess of sodium hydroxide solution (dissolve 4.3 g sodium hydroxide in water and make it to 100 ml).
 A fluorescent green liquid shall result.

 4.1.3 The residue obtained by igniting a 2 g sample shall give positive test for sodium, when tested by the method given in 4.1.3.1.